![]() |

 Dominica (domin-EEK-a or dom-IN-ica) is an island in Caribbean Sea, southeast of Puerto Rico, about 12 by 30 miles in size.
 The driest months are between February and May.
 The island has lush mountainous rainforests and rare plant, animal, and bird species.
 Dominica is Sunday in Latin, the day that Columbus discovered the island.

 Parliamentary democracy.
-Chief of state: the president, elected by the legislature, the House of Assembly, for a five-year term.
+The president is elected by the legislature (the House of Assembly) for a five-year term.
 The House of Assembly has 30 seats.
 Nine members are appointed, and 21 are elected by popular vote to serve five-year terms).
-A prime ministeris head of the government.

 Capital: Roseau